simonw/google-drive-to-sqlite/README.md

 Create a SQLite database containing metadata from [Google Drive](https://www.google.com/drive)

+For background on this project, see [Google Drive to SQLite](https://simonwillison.net/2022/Feb/20/google-drive-to-sqlite/) on my blog.

 If you use Google Drive, and especially if you have shared drives with other people there's a good chance you have hundreds or even thousands of files that you may not be fully aware of.

 This tool can download metadata about those files - their names, sizes, folders, content types, permissions, creation dates and more - and store them in a SQLite database.